bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 Similarly to @wiestler_skill_2013 and @nambu_decoding_2015, we aimed to uncover activity patterns that represented the different sequences performed by the participants.
 However, instead of calculating cross-validated classification accuracies, we opted for a representational approach by computing multivariate distance between activity patterns evoked by the execution of sequences, in order to avoid ceiling effect and baseline drift sensitivity [@walther_reliability_2016].
 In the current study, we computed the cross-validated Mahalanobis distance [@nili_toolbox_2014;@walther_reliability_2016;@diedrichsen_distribution_2016], which is an unbiased metric that uses multivariate normalization by estimating the covariance from the GLM fitting residuals and regularizing it through Ledoit-Wolf optimal shrinkage [@ledoit_honey_2004].
+*Cross-validation was done accross the four imaging runs.*
 This distance, which measures discriminability of conditions, was estimated separately for pairs of sequences that were in a similar acquisition stage, that is, for the newly acquired and consolidated sequences.

 ### Searchlight analysis

 Searchlight [@kriegeskorte_information-based_2006] is an exploratory technique that applies MVPA repeatedly on small spatial neighborhoods covering the whole brain while avoiding high-dimensional limitation of multivariate algorithms.
 Searchlight was configured to select for each gray-matter coordinate their 64 closest neighbors as the subset of features for representational distance estimation.
-The neighborhood was limited to coordinates in the same structure (hemisphere or region of interest), and proximity was determined using respectively Euclidian and geodesic distance for subcortical and cortical coordinates.
+The neighborhood was limited to coordinates in the same structure (hemisphere or region of interest), and proximity was determined using respectively Euclidian *(volume-based) and geodesic (surface-based)* distance for subcortical and cortical coordinates.
 The extent of the searchlight was thus kept to such a local range to limit the inflation of false positive or negative results [@etzel_looking_2012;@etzel_searchlight_2013].

 ### Statistical testing

-To assess statistical significance of multivariate distance and contrasts, group-level Monte-Carlo non-parametric statistical testing using 10000 permutations was conducted on searchlight distance maps with Threshold-Free-Cluster-Enhancement (TFCE) correction [@smith_threshold-free_2009].
+To assess statistical significance of multivariate distance and contrasts, group-level Monte-Carlo non-parametric statistical testing using 10000 permutations was conducted on searchlight *cross-validated mahalanobis* maps with Threshold-Free-Cluster-Enhancement (TFCE) correction [@smith_threshold-free_2009].
 The statistical significance level was set at $p<.05$ (with confidence interval $\pm.0044$ for 10000 permutations) with a minimum cluster size of 10 features.
+*Our BOLD sampling of sparse gray-matter coordinates induces large differences in the sizes of the structures being investigated, and thus conventional cluster corrections based on whole-brain cluster-size distribution would have biased the results.
-TFCE enabled a locally adaptive statistics and cluster size correction that particularly fitted our BOLD sampling of sparse gray-matter coordinates, as well as the large differences in the sizes of the structures that were investigated.
+Therefore, TFCE enabled a locally adaptive statistics and cluster size correction that particularly fitted this sampling.*

 The MVPA analysis was done using the PyMVPA software [@hanke_pymvpa_2009] package with additional development of custom samples extraction, cross-validation scheme, efficient searchlight and multivariate measure computation, optimally adapted to the study design and the anatomy-constrained data sampling.